techidaily/site-win11-tips/source/_posts/ensuring-top-visibility-of-your-notebooks-on-win.md

  Once pinned, Sticky Notes will always stay on top of other apps.
 To unpin the window, Press**Win + Ctrl + T** , and the app will act like any other open window on Windows.
 Make sure to allow PowerToys to run in the background for the Always On Top feature to work.
 Also, you’ll need to pin the apps each time you close and relaunch them.

  Impressed with PowerToys yet?
-Here are some more[impressive things you can do with Microsoft Toys on Windows](https://www.makeuseof.com/best-things-you-can-do-windows-powertoys/) .
+Here are some more [impressive things you can do with Microsoft Toys on Windows](https://www.makeuseof.com/best-things-you-can-do-windows-powertoys/) .

 ## 2\.
 Use DeskPins to Pin Sticky Notes